 The best home security systems have professional monitoring.
 We know it’s an extra monthly expense, but we almost always recommend it.

 Who knows when your alarm system will go off and you won’t be paying attention to your phone.
 These things happen fast, so it’s better and easier to have someone watching your system 24/7—whether for a real burglar or just false alarms.

 That said, some people just don’t want that monthly professional monitoring bill.
 If you really want to self-monitor, great.
 But if you’re just worried about the cost, we recommend looking into low-cost professional monitoring plans like SimpliSafe’s or Scout Alarm’s.

 Also, if you choose to self-monitor, make sure your system has battery and cellular backup.
 You don’t want it to lose power or communication while you’re sleeping or have your phone off.
 With only your eyes on the system, you’ll be vulnerable.

 This totally depends on your house.
 If you have 15 doors and a million windows, you’ll need more sensors and equipment than someone living in a studio apartment.

 It also depends on how secure you want your house to be.
 You don’t have to cover every conceivable entrance to still be protected.
 And sometimes, motion sensors can do the job of several entry sensors.

 When you think about how much equipment you’ll need, you should also think about which home automation devices you want and which disaster-prevention devices you’ll need (like smoke alarms, CO sensors, and flood sensors).

 You’ll also want to look at cameras.
-Not every security system comes with a home security camera, so if your favorite security system doesn’t have one, you’ll also want to look for separate wireless security cameras that might connect to your system.
+Not every security system comes with a home security camera, so if your favorite security system doesn’t have one, you’ll also want to look for separate wireless security cameras that might connect to your system, like a Wyze Cam.

 The best home security systems let you order your equipment à la carte, so you can choose exactly what you need and skip what you don’t.